AdithNG/JavaFX/README.md

 If you're interested in running or exploring any of these JavaFX projects, follow the instructions provided in each project's directory.
 You'll find detailed information on how to set up the project, required dependencies, and how to compile or execute the code.

 ### Error Handling:
-You might encounter an error like this:
+When trying to run Main.java, you might encounter an error like this:

 Error: Could not find or load main class application.Main <br>
 Caused by: java.lang.NoClassDefFoundError: javafx/application/Application <br>